Khairi Mustafa Salem, Ph.D

 - Moawia M. Al-Tabakha, Adi Issam Arida, Khairi M. S. Fahelelbom, Bassem Sadek, Rami A. Abu Jarad (2015), Performances of New Generation of Delayed Release Capsules.
 Journal of Young Pharmacists.
 7(1):36-44

-Orientation to pharmacy, pharmaceutical analytical chemistry and Introtoduction to professional practice experiences.
+Orientation to pharmacy, pharmaceutical analytical chemistry, Introtoduction to professional practice experiences and industrial pharmacy training

 - Member of the International Pharm.
 Federation (FIP).